 This pizzelle cookie recipe is so easy!
 It’s just like making waffles – mix up the batter and then cook it in the iron.

-- Prep the Iron: Preheat the pizzelle iron, and grease it if yours needs to be greased.
+- Prep the Iron: Preheat the pizzelle iron, and lightly grease it if yours needs to be greased.
 Check the manufacturer’s instructions if you aren’t sure.

 Tip!